Guidance Lesson Topics 2019-2020Posted by Sara Newman on 2/3/2020 9:00:00 AM

 Our school-wide guidance and counseling program provides foundational instruction in both character education and social/emotional awareness.
-I am so excited to visit all classrooms monthly with engaging and interactive lessons.
+We are so excited to visit all classrooms monthly with engaging and interactive lessons.
 Lessons are developed using a variety of resources.
 Some examples include GISD Department of Guidance and Wellness Curriculum, Core Essentials, information from The Whole-Brain Child, by Siegel and Bryson, and many activities that include other children’s books or video clips.

 Our youngest scholars in Pre-K through 3rd grade require additional instruction on issues related to safety.
-During the month of September, I will specifically address things like good touch/bad touch and what to do if you get an “Uh Oh” feeling that something is not quite right.
+During the month of September, we will specifically address things like good touch/bad touch and what to do if you get an “Uh Oh” feeling that something is not quite right.
 We will view clips of The Ruby Studio Safety Show, which will guide our conversations.
 You can learn more about Ruby Studio at: http://www.rubysstudio.com/; and, if you would like, please feel free to watch a sample at: https://vimeo.com/92677295.

 May 2019 PerseverancePosted by Sara Newman on 5/1/2019 5:00:00 AM